 Final Thoughts on the TC Electronic Vortex Mini

 The Vortex Mini is undoubtedly one of the most versatile and usable flange effects on the market today.
-The fact that it comes in a mini enclosure and normally under $100 makes me not surprised to find out it has had the Amazon Choice award.
+The fact that it comes in a mini enclosure and normally under $100 makes me not surprised to find out it is an extremely popular option.